 This post is brought to you in partnership with Broadway in Portland.
 I received complimentary tickets to facilitate my post.
 Opinions are my own.

-The next play headed to the Keller Auditorium will be……Six!!!!
-If you’re as excited as I am for this one, you can find out more about Six by clicking HERE.
+The next play headed to the Keller Auditorium will be Tina: The Tina Turner Musical.
+If you’re excited for this Portland debut, you can find out more about Tina: The Tina Turner Musical by clicking HERE.

 For information about all of the upcoming shows and to grab your tickets, head to → https://portland.broadway.com/shows/

 For more information about the show, visit SixonBroadway.com

 For more information about Broadway in Portland visit www.BroadwayinPortland.com